gemini3d/gemini3d/docs/Readme_cmake.md

 When using a meta-build system like CMake, building a program takes two steps.

 1. configure: "cmake -B build": user specifies options (if any) and CMake determines what compiler options and finds libraries.
-If libraries are missing, CMake prepares to build them via CMake's ExternalProject features.
 2. build: "cmake --build build": CMake uses a low-level build system, typically Ninja or Make, to orchestrate the C, C++, and Fortran compiler commands in parallel.

 If a user makes changes to source code, they need only rerun the `cmake --build build` command.